feathersjs/docs/guides/basics/frontend.md

 ## Using the chat application

 That’s it.
 We now have a plain JavaScript real-time chat frontend with login and signup.
-This example demonstrates many of the core principles of how you interact with a Feathers API.
+This example demonstrates many of the basic principles of how you interact with a Feathers API.
 You can log in with your GitHub account by following the "Login with GitHub" button, with the email (`hello@feathersjs.com`) and password (`supersecret`) from the user we registered in the [authentication chapter](./authentication.md) or sign up and log in with a different email address.

-If you run into an issue, remember you can find a complete working example [here](https://github.com/feathersjs/feathers-chat).
+If you run into an issue, remember you can find the complete working example [here](https://github.com/feathersjs/feathers-chat).

 ## What's next?